UpStage-Community/DEP-upstage/README.md

   - I can view feedback from audiences (Feedback)

  - As a theatremaker
+ * i can be an admin on multiple companies
   - I can log in with my Twitter account (Account Creation)
   - I can create and edit a basic profile (Account Creation)
   - I can view the productions I have been a part of on my page (Productions)
   - I can not vote or review productions I am a part of (Feedback)
   - I can view reviews of productions I have been a part of on my page (Feedback)

- - As an audience member
+ - As a patron
+* i can request admin priveleges from upstage
+* My first POE is an anonymous form

   - I can log in with my Twitter account (Account Creation)
   - I can create and edit a basic profile (Account Creation)
   - I can see upcoming productions (Productions)